MotleyCoderDev/wasm2brs/README.md

 # Building wasm2brs
 All the dependencies for wasm2brs are installed within a Docker image that can be run with `./run.sh`.

+To build our repo:
 ```bash
 git submodule update --init --recursive
 ./run.sh make
 ```

-It is not recommended, but if you wish to run without our Docker image, you must install:
+It is not recommended, but if you wish to run without our Docker image, you should install:
 - cmake
 - clang
+- rustc
+- cargo
 - python3
 - pip3
 - wasienv